PhoenixTales/wiki.gothicarchive.org/characters.md

 - German: `Schatzmeister`
 - one of _Ore Barons_
 - `carries out distribution of goods` (design doc `NPCs per Guild`)

+## The Wanderer
+- German: `der Wanderer`
+- `field representative` of _Fire Mage_ who `explores the Dungeons` (design doc `NPCs per Guild`)
+- `keeps no Ore Nuggets because Ore Nuggets + Ore Powder = reaction` (design doc `NPCs per Guild`)
+  - German: `hat kein Geld, da Geld = Erznuggets und Erznuggets -> Pulver = Reagenzien`
+  - unclear if it means that he has to carry _Ore Powder_ with himself, or that the nuggets may accidentally crush into powder, but he seems to be worried about causing the sort of magic explosion which destroyed one of _Old Camp_ towers
+- `receives worldly goods from Ore Barons` (design doc `NPCs per Guild`)

 ## Warhound, The Young Baron
 - known as `Kriegshund` in German version of _Sleeper's Ban_ and as `Jungbaron` in design doc `NPCs per Guild`